 What’s the difference between a flash flood and a flood?
 Flash flooding occurs during heavy rain events and happens very quickly.
 It ends quickly as well.
 Flooding occurs as the result of a more prolonged rain event or lake / creek overflow.
 It’s more gradual, more predictable and lasts longer.
 Dam / levee failure may result in flash flooding and flooding.

-To see what areas in McKinney are at risk, please view our flood plain map, provided in conjunction with the Geographic Information Systems department.
+To see what areas in McKinney are at risk from flooding, please visit Explore McKinney the city's interactive mapping platform, provided in conjunction with the Geographic Information Systems department.

 Watch Versus Warning